top of page

-Last Updated Jan 2026
+Last Updated Feb 2026

 We all have our own level of socialising that works for us.
-I know myself, I am a bit of an introvert so although I love connecting with others, I need time alone to recover before I am ready to go again.
+I know myself, I am a bit of an introvert so although I love connecting with others, I need time alone to recover before I'm ready to go again.
 Putting boundaries in place to ensure you give yourself that time is not the same as social withdrawal.
 However, if you are on the path to burnout, you may find yourself always wanting to cancel plans at the last minute or "flaking" on your friends.

-You know that feeling when its 5 pm and you decide its a better idea to finish something at work than meet your friends for a drink? or maybe you decide to spend a day watching Netflix rather than turning up to your regular running group?
+You know that feeling when its 5 pm and you decide it's a better idea to finish something at work than meet your friend for a drink? or maybe you decide to spend a day watching Netflix rather than turning up to your regular running group?
 This is all fine once in a while, but the pattern can build until you can’t remember the last time you actually turned up and had a good time.

 This can be especially easy to miss with high-functioning burnout because it can feel like you are just "resting in preparation for work", when actually you are just pushing yourself further towards burnout.